Updated: Mar 1

 This valley of desert and rocky hills is reached by car, but then once inside you can hike/bike/explore on foot.

-The entrance ticket is for 3 EGP (5 EGP for foreigners) and you can bring all the food, games and sports stuff you want or need for the day, but bear in mind there’s no bathrooms or places to buy water, etc from.
+The entrance ticket is for 10 EGP per person and per car, and 80 EGP to camp.
+You can bring all the food, games and sports stuff you want or need for the day, but bear in mind there’s no bathrooms or places to buy water, etc from.

 10. Azhar Park